 Activate Yeast: In the bowl of an electric stand mixer whisk together yeast with water and 1/2 tsp of the granulated sugar.
 Rest 5 minutes until mixture is foamy.

-Add Wet Ingredients: Set mixer with paddle attachment and mix in remaining sugar (2 tbsp + 2 1/2 tsp) milk, egg, oil, rosemary and salt on low-speed.
+Add Wet Ingredients: Set mixer with paddle attachment and mix in remaining sugar (1 1/2 tbsp), milk, egg, and oil on low-speed.

-Add Dry Ingredients: Add 2 cups of flour and mix on low-speed until combined, then switch to a hook attachment.
+Add Dry Ingredients: Add salt, rosemary and 2 cups of flour and mix on low-speed until combined, then switch to a hook attachment.
 Set mixer on low-speed and slowly add in remaining 1 1/2 cups flour.
 Allow mixture to knead on medium-low speed until smooth and elastic, adding more flour as needed, about 8 minutes.
-If the dough is too sticky add 1 tbsp at a time (up to 1/4 cup as needed) until the dough starts to form, dough should be slightly sticky and not too dry.
+If the dough is too sticky add 1 tbsp at a time (but not more than 1/4 cup) until the dough starts to form, dough should be slightly sticky and not too dry.
 If too much flour is added rolls will be dense and heavy.
 A good measure of correct texture is a clean mixing bowl.

 Rest 15 minutes: Remove the dough and form into a ball.
 Transfer into a greased bowl and cover bowl with plastic wrap or warm towel and allow to rest for 15 minutes.
 This is how it looks like after 15 minutes.
 It is not expected to double in size, we just need a little air inside, so don’t panic if you see only slight increase in size.